Chlamydia trachomatis: Life cycle

 Like other Chlamydia species, C. trachomatis has a life cycle consisting of two morphologically distinct forms.
 First, C. trachomatis attaches to a new host cell as a small spore-like form called the elementary body.
 The elementary body enters the host cell, surrounded by a host vacuole, called an inclusion.
 Within the inclusion, C. trachomatis transforms into a larger, more metabolically active form called the reticulate body.
 The reticulate body substantially modifies the inclusion, making it a more hospitable environment for rapid replication of the bacteria, which occurs over the following 30 to 72 hours.
-The massive number of intracellular bacteria then transition back to resistant elementary bodies, before causing the cell to rupture and being released into the environment.
-These new elementary bodies are then shed in the semen or released from epithelial cells of the female genital tract, and attach to new host cells.
+The massive number of intracellular bacteria then transition back to resistant elementary bodies before causing the cell to rupture and being released into the environment.
+These new elementary bodies are then shed in the semen or released from epithelial cells of the female genital tract and attach to new host cells.

 Classification

-C. trachomatis are bacteria in the genus Chlamydia, a group of obligate intracellular parasites of eukaryotic cells.
+Chlamydia trachomatis are bacteria in the genus Chlamydia, a group of obligate intracellular parasites of eukaryotic cells.
 Chlamydial cells cannot carry out energy metabolism and they lack biosynthetic pathways.

-C. trachomatis strains are generally divided into three biovars based on the type of disease they cause.
-These are further subdivided into several serovars based on the surface antigens recognized by the immune system.
+Chlamydia trachomatis strains are generally divided into three biovars based on the type of human disease they cause.
+Each biovar is further subdivided into several serovars based on the surface antigens recognized by the immune system.
 Serovars A through C cause trachoma, which is the world's leading cause of preventable infectious blindness.
 Serovars D through K infect the genital tract, causing pelvic inflammatory disease, ectopic pregnancies, and infertility.
 Serovars L1 through L3 cause an invasive infection of the lymph nodes near the genitals, called lymphogranuloma venereum.